Would you like to look around? Arrange a visit and see what University Centre Reaseheath can offer

-Graduates from Reaseheath College celebrated gaining their degrees at a high profile ceremony in the centre of Nantwich.
+Each year graduates from University Centre Reaseheath celebrate gaining their degrees at a high profile ceremony in the centre of Nantwich.

-The Faculty of Higher Education (HE) graduation ceremony, held in St Mary’s Church, Nantwich, celebrated the success of over 100 graduates who had successfully completed degrees validated by Harper Adams University.
-Animal management undergraduates on University of Chester programmes graduate at Chester Cathedral in November.
+The ceremony, held in St Mary’s Church, Nantwich, celebrates the success of graduates who have successfully completed their degree validated by Harper Adams University.
+Undergraduates on University of Chester programmes graduate at Chester Cathedral in November.

-Describing the occasion as the ‘highlight of the academic year’, Principal Meredydd David told a packed audience that Reaseheath’s specialist technical qualifications gave graduates the technical skills and competitive edge to succeed.
-This was because the degrees were designed, resourced and delivered in partnership with the relevant industries and led to worldwide opportunities.
+Describing his job as the ‘“best in the world”, newly appointed Principal and CEO Marcus Clinton told a packed audience that Reaseheath’s specialist technical qualifications gave graduates the transferable skills and competitive edge to succeed.

 Stay in touch

 It might be your time to move on to pastures new, but that doesn’t mean you have to lose touch with us.
 We’d love to hear about how you’re getting on, and perhaps invite you back to share a story or two about the great things you’ll do after leaving Reaseheath.
 Stay connected to the College by joining our alumni network.